 To assess how robust the experimental results are in distributed systems in different environments, I conduct Monte Carlo simulations for each of the nine environments.
-Since Chen and Khoroshilov (2000) study the learning dynamics induced by the SER and ACP mechanisms, I use the learning algorithm that performs the best on these data set and the calibrated parameters in Chen and Khoroshilov (2000) to conduct simulations.
+Since Chen and Khoroshilov (2000) study the learning dynamics induced by the SER and ACP mechanisms, I use the learning algorithm that performs the best on these data sets and the calibrated parameters in Chen and Khoroshilov (2000) to conduct simulations.

 Chen and Khoroshilov (2000) study how human subjects learn under extremely limited information.
-They use experimental data on cost sharing games reported in this paper, and Van Huyck, Battalio and Rankin's (1996) data on coordination games to compare three payoff-based learning models: the payoff-assessment learning model (Sarin and Vahid 1999), a modified experienceweighted attraction learning model (Camerer and Ho 1999) and a simple reinforcement learning model.
+They use experimental data on cost sharing games reported in this paper, and Van Huyck et al. (1996) data on coordination games to compare three payoff-based learning models: the payoff-assessment learning model (Sarin and Vahid, 1999), a modified experience-weighted attraction learning model (Camerer and Ho, 1999) and a simple reinforcement learning model.
 They show that the payoff-assessment learning model tracks the data the best in both the cost sharing games as well as the coordination games.
 Therefore, I use the payoff-assessment learning model and the parameters calibrated on the cost sharing games to conduct simulation in other environments.
 Admittedly, even though the payoff-assessment learning model performs the best in capturing how human subjects learn under limited information in one environment (b = 1 and c = 2), it is possible that it might not be the best learning model when the environment changes.
 However, this is the best approximation we have.
 At least, the simulation results can show us the relative performance of the two mechanisms in other environments if agents are myopic maximizers described by the payoff-assessment algorithm.

 The payoff-assessment learning model assumes that a player is a myopic subjective maximizer.
 She chooses among alternate strategies only on the basis of the payoff she assesses she would obtain from them.
 These assessments do not explicitly take into account her subjective judgements regarding the likelihood of alternate states of the world.
 At each stage, the player chooses the strategy that she myopically assesses to give her the highest payoff and updates her assessment adaptively.
-Let $u_j(t)$ denote the subjective assessment of strategy s_j at time t.
-The initial assessments are denoted by $u_j(0)$.
+Let $u_j(t)$ denote the subjective assessment of strategy $s_j$ at time t.
+The initial assessments are denoted by $u_j(0)$ .
 Payoff assessments are updated by taking a weighted average of her previous assessments and the objective payoff she actually obtains at time t.
 If strategy k is chosen at time t, then

-$$u_j(t+1) = (1 - rf{jk}(h,t))u_j(t) + rf{jk}(h,t)\pi_k(t), \forall j.$$ (1)
+$$u_i(t+1) = (1-r)u_i(t) + r\pi_k(t), \quad \forall j.$$ (1)

-Suppose that at time t the decision-maker experiences zero-mean, symmetrically distributed shocks, $Z_j(t)$ to her assessment of the payoff she would receive from choosing strategy s_j , for all s_j .
-Denote the vector of shocks by $Z = (Z_1, \dots, Z{12})$, and their realizations at time t by $z(t) = (z_1(t), \dots, z{12}(t))$.
-The decision maker makes choices on the basis of her shock-distorted subjective assessments, denoted by $\tilde{u}(t) = u(t) + Z(t)$.
-At time t she chooses strategy s_j if
+Suppose that at time t the decision-maker experiences zero-mean, symmetrically distributed shocks, $Z_j(t)$ to her assessment of the payoff she would receive from choosing strategy $s_j$ , for all $s_j$ .
+Denote the vector of shocks by $Z = (Z_1, \ldots, Z{12})$ , and their realizations at time t by $z(t) = (z_1(t), \ldots, z{12}(t))$ .
+The decision maker makes choices on the basis of her shock-distorted subjective assessments, denoted by $\tilde{u}(t) = u(t) + Z(t)$ .
+At time t she chooses strategy $s_j$ if

-$$\tilde{u}j(t) > \tilde{u}l(t), \forall s_l \neq s_j.$$ (2)
+$$\tilde{u}i(t) > \tilde{u}i(t), \quad \forall s_i \neq s_j.$$ (2)